 (Statista)

 These gay marriage statistics conducted in 2019 in Singapore involved 4,015 respondents aged 18 and older, and it analyzed the beliefs of the respondents by educational background.
-In comparison, 23.5% of the respondents with a bachelor’s degree or higher claimed that adoption is a good choice.

 19. 62.5% of Christians in Singapore believe that gay couples should not adopt.